wkolowski/Type-Theory-Wishlist/README.md

 TODO

-### Summary

-Papers:
-- There are quite a few papers on mixing coinduction with induction, but most of them are written in the old deprecated Agda-style coinduction, so they aren't that much useful.

-**Status: mostly speculation, but based on the solid "positive" coinductive syntax sugar and solid principles.
-It looks mostly doable.**

-TODO:
-- Currently using pattern matching means that the function is recursive, so the second definition of `toStream` is not legal.
-Maybe some annotation for whether a function is recursive or corecursive?
-- Does `let` and copattern matching play out together as nicely as in the last example?
-- Reconsider the `mutual` keyword for mutual coinductive-inductive definitions.

 ## [Universes](Universes/Universes.md) <a id="universes"></a> [↩](#toc)

 We want to have a multidimensional hierarchy of universes stratified both by the usual predicative level and by homotopy level, similar to the [Arend language](https://arend-lang.github.io/about/arend-features#universe-levels).
 The predicative levels are basically naturals, whereas the homotopy levels are natural numbers extended with infinity (for untruncated types).
 In fact, there will be (at least) two type hierarchies: the strict one and the non-strict one.